5 Reasons Why You Should Not Manage OCR Software Internally

 Unfortunately, this is not an isolated example.
 Many companies are stuck with legacy OCR software that is expensive to maintain (think IT resources, dedicated hardware, and physical datacenter resources) and somewhat inflexible in meeting the needs of their business in today’s world.

-Software as a Service (SaaS) OCR and associated digital mailroom services unshackles your organization and can help you avoid these five common pitfalls:
+Software as a Service (SaaS) OCR and associated digital mailroom services can unshackle your organization and help you avoid these five common pitfalls:

-3. Longer startup – It takes four to five times longer (16-24 months) to get your in-house OCR software up and running at peak efficiency than it does when you outsource this task (three to five months).
-That’s because you have to train people internally how to use it and how to initialize it and that takes significant time.
+It takes 4-5X longer (16-24 months) to get your in-house OCR software up and running at peak efficiency than it does when you outsource this task (3-5 months).
+That’s because you have to train people internally how to use and initialize it, and that takes significant time.
 With a third-party OCR solution, you aren’t burdened with these concerns.

-4. Undesirable results – OCR software is generally promoted to be 98% accurate, but that’s rarely the way it plays out, and even when it does it is only in optimal conditions.
+OCR software is generally promoted to be 98% accurate, but that’s rarely the way it plays out.
+Even when it does it’s only in optimal conditions.
 Our above example outlined a common occurrence: poor image quality that often accompanies PDF-based invoice documents leading to increased manual keying.
 An OCR AP solution shouldn’t increase manual keying, it should virtually eliminate it.

 If you have any questions about OCR software or how an outsourced SaaS OCR accounts payable solution can work better for you, please contact us at info@DataServ.com.